MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Comments
 ~~~~~~~~

 Your comments about this specification are welcome.
-Please contact :ref:`our support team <get_support>` with "KF" as subject.
+Please contact :ref:`our support team <get_support>` with "BON" as subject.

 Why BON ?